labtelsensors/opmComm/README.md

 ## Code Description

-The code reads the optical power measured by an OPM4 or OPM 5 (AFL Telecommunications LLC, Spartanburg, USA) continuously and write them to a file.
+'./scr/main.py' reads the optical power measured by an OPM4 or OPM 5 (AFL Telecommunications LLC, Spartanburg, USA) continuously and write it to a text file.

 ## Future Work